INFO7510-2018SPRING/FP/README.md

 ### Acknowledgments:

-We thank Northeastern University along with course faculty for giving us the opportunity to build stock settlement solution on blockchain application. :heart:
+We thank Northeastern University along with course faculty for giving us the opportunity to build stock settlement solution on blockchain application. &#x1F34E;